 This museum is full of 3D artwork and pictures.
 They label themselves as being “interactive”.
 According to their website, you can become a part of the picture.
 It is a place where you can take hilarious photos of yourself and your travel partners to cherish them as memories later!
 It’s a place to be hilarious, light-hearted, and goofy.

-The staff are said to be friendly.
-They may even come with you to capture you a photo or few in case you are visiting alone.
+The staff is said to be friendly.
+They may even come with you to capture you a photo or a few in case you are visiting alone.
 The experience will cost a few hundred bucks per person.